-40 Plebiscite Act 1990
+iscite Act 1990

+To

-To TAKE notice that I object to the retention of your name on the Register of Voters for a Plebiscite in Samoa [Where it appears thereon under No. (State number where it is claimed name appears for second time)], on the following grounds: (Here state grounds.)
+of Voters for a Plebiscite in Sam e retention of your name on the Register oa [Where it appears thereon under No. d name appears for second time)], on the grounds.)

-Unless the annexed notice of appeal is signed by you and returned to me withindays from this date, your name will be removed from the Register of Voters (where it appears thereon under No. ).
+peal is signed by you and returned to me e, your name will be removed from the ears thereon under No.).

-DATED this
+DATED thisday of 20

 Registrar

-Delete, unless ground of objection is that person objected to is also registered under the same or another name.
+Delete, unless ground of obje registered under the same or and ction is that person objected to is also other name.

-NOTICE OF APPEAL
+NOTIC E OF APPEAL

-To the Registrar for a Plebiscite in Samoa.
+To the Registrar for a Plebiscite e in Samoa.

-TAKE notice that I appeal from your objection to the retention of my name on the Roll of Voters for a Plebiscite in Samoa on the following grounds: (Here state grounds)
+n your objection to the retention of my a Plebiscite in Samoa on the following

-DATED this
+DATED this day of .
+20

 Signature:

 Address:

-FORM 7 (Section 20)
+CORM 7 ection 20)

-REGISTER OF VOTERS FOR PLEBISCITE IN SAMOA
+= :- OF VOTERS FOR TITE IN SAMOA

 Number Title: Taulealea Registration